Alessandro-bf/Olgatoja-Project1/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   The ready-made sets went on top of the hero banner on tablets and bigger size screens.
+    -   A max-height instruction was added to the style file to avoid overflow.
+-   The CSS validator was warning about sections without headings.
+    -   A hidden heading was implemented to add a heading without affecting the layout.

 ## Deployment